BM Moscow Conservatory

 Performance Practice and Critique

 Praised by critics for her "deep, soulful sound" and "powerful, enchanting renditions," Olga Dubossarskaya Kaler has toured three continents as a soloist, chamber musician and artist-teacher, combining performing and teaching careers with equal success.
 She joined the applied violin faculty of DePaul University School of Music in 2004 and currently serves as Associate Professor of Violin.
+Kaler was recently chosen to serve on the violin faculty of the Cleveland Institute of Music beginning in the fall of 2018.

 Currently a member of the World Orchestra for Peace under the direction of Valery Gergiev, Olga Kaler has appeared on the world’s legendary concert stages, such as the Carnegie Hall of New York, Moscow Conservatory Great Hall, the Albert Hall of London, and Berlin Philharmonie Hall, to name a few.
 In addition, Kaler appears regularly with the Chautauqua Symphony Orchestra of NY and The Chicago Ensemble.